 Additionally there was a vandalism incident.
 Someone broke into the construction area on a weekend and used black spray paint to cover walls with graffiti — including racist symbols and anti-religious messages.
 The vandals also emptied tubes of construction adhesive on the walls and floors of the building, causing at least $500 worth of damage.

 A youth cultural celebration honoring Idaho and Church history, featuring over 6,000 Treasure Valley youths performing music and dance was held Saturday, 18 November 2017.
-The celebration was held at the Taco Bell Arena on the Boise State University campus in Boise.
+The celebration, titled “Be strong, Steadfast and Immovable,” was held at the Taco Bell Arena on the Boise State University campus in Boise.
 LDS members including church leaders from far and wide came to be a part of the celebration.

 The temple was dedicated on 19 November 2017 by Dieter F. Uchtdorf in three sessions at 9:00 a.m., 12:00 p.m. and 3:00 p.m.
 The dedication was broadcast to members of the Church in Idaho and the temple district.
 The three-hour block of meetings was canceled for those congregations to enable members of the Church to participate and focus on this sacred event.

 The Meridian Idaho Temple is the Church’s 158th operating temple around the world.
 It will be the fifth temple to be built in the state of Idaho.
 The other four temples are the Boise Idaho Temple (1984), Idaho Falls Idaho Temple (1945), Twin Falls Idaho Temple (2008), and Rexburg Idaho Temple (2008).
 A sixth temple, in Pocatello, has also been announced.